 The viewer may not be aware there are certain aesthetic rules that universally please the eye.
-We can judge whether a painting is beautiful or ugly and be oblivious to the rules of complementary colors, and the color wheel.
+We can judge whether a painting is beautiful or ugly and be oblivious to the objective qualities of color theory.

-All rules are there to be broken and only those with a mastery of the rules get away with it.
+All rules are there to be broken, but only those with a mastery of the rules get away with it breaking them.

-A work of art also has objective meaning in relation to the artworks that preceded it.
-Critics are able to assess this by tracing art through history and finding themes, styles, and cultural influences that put the art into context.
+A work of art also has objective meaning in relation to the art that preceded it.
+Critics can trace art through history and find themes, styles, and cultural influences that put works of art into context.

 Portraiture highlights the absurdity of suggesting that objectivity has no place in art.
 It doesn’t matter that the composition is masterful and the color palette is sublime if the face is unrecognizable.